gyGil/puchasePlus/README.md

 # Purchase Plus
-> It provide servie for customers to manage their receipts in Android.
+> It provide service for customers to manage their receipts in Android.

 ### Used Technologies